 Ginninderry proudly sponsors the ACT Region Conservation Council.
 The team attended the conservation council’s World Environment Day Dinner on Saturday June 2 and got to meet some other very interesting guests; a pair of endangered lizards, the Grasslands Earless Dragon and Striped Legless Lizard.

-https://youtu.be/2_W0GlL8BNY The Canberra Symphony Orchestra (CSO) just launched their new Music in MY School program at schools across the Capital Region, providing inspiring and meaningful classical music experiences to school students and their teachers.
+https://youtu.be/2_W0GlL8BNY The Canberra Symphony Orchestra (CSO) have just launched their new Music in MY School program at schools across the Capital Region and Yass Valley Shire, providing inspiring and meaningful classical music experiences to school students and their teachers.

 Ginninderry acknowledges and pays respect to the past, present and future Traditional Custodians and Elders of this nation and the continuation of cultural, spiritual and educational practices of Aboriginal and Torres Strait Islander peoples.